 Discussing your support requirements

-The deadline for applying for alternative exam arrangements for Semester 2 has passed.
-However, you can still contact the Disability Service for an assessment, but we can’t guarantee your support requirements will be in place in time for the Semester 2 exams.
-Your department or the Academic Registry will notify you if they have been able to put last minute arrangements in place.
+Whilst we will do our best to support you, we can’t guarantee your support requirements will be in place in time for the exams.
+Your department or the Academic Registry will notify you if they have been able to put arrangements in place at the last minute .